masnugro/Junos/Paragon_Automation/PA2.2/Readme.md

 ```
+Prerequisite:
-Prerequisite: You already have PA2.2.0 installed in your environment
+1. You already have PA2.2.0 installed in your environment
+2. Your routers has "In Service" operational state
+3. Please refer here for PA2.2.0 quick start guide: https://www.juniper.net/documentation/us/en/quick-start/software/juniper-paragon-automation2.2.0/pa-quick-start-guide/topics/topic-map/step-1-begin.html

 Use Case:
 Service Provisioning